-All them glitters of the roaring 1920’s in the movie:
+All them glitters of the roaring 1920s in the movie:

-If you wonder what brands the actors were wearing, rather who the actors were wearing – here is a list of brand names that made sure they brought their old to new collections to the big screen while launching a whole new trend creating more demand for their designs.
+If you wonder what brands the actors were wearing, rather than who the actors were wearing – here is a list of brand names that made sure they brought their old to new collections to the big screen while launching a new trend creating more demand for their designs.

-Not to forget, the many scenes in the movie where the famous and extravagant Moet & Chandon champagne brand is promoted during the party scenes.
+Not to forget the many scenes in the movie where the famous and extravagant Moet & Chandon champagne brand is promoted during the party scenes.

-Carrying an almost androgynous style with simplicity, charisma and confidence, Annie’s looks were mostly designed by Ralph Lauren who has quoted that ‘Annies style for Diane’s style – very eclectic’.
+Carrying an almost androgynous style with simplicity, charisma and confidence, Annie’s looks were designed mainly by Ralph Lauren, who quoted that ‘Annies style for Diane’s style – very eclectic’.
 The looks with oversized jackets and vests, floppy men’s hats, cowboy boots, a waistcoat and a tie – all aspects that generations of women would emulate.
-Annie Hall in this way was a phenomenal progressive movie that leaped away from gender-normative fashion styles.
+Annie Hall, in this way, was a phenomenal progressive movie that leapt away from gender-normative fashion styles.

 – Reid and Taylor and Pierce Brosnan